onap/integration/docs/docs_CCVPN.rst

 The same would also be applicable for the integration of the client to create the service and get the details.
 Currently the testing has been performed using the postman calls to the corresponding APIs.

 3) SDC-1955 & SDC-1958.
-Site serivce parsing Error
+Site service parsing Error

-UUI: stored the csar which created based on beijing release under a fixed directory, If site serive can't parsed by SDC tosca parser, UUI will parse this default csar and get the input parameter
+UUI: stored the csar which created based on beijing release under a fixed directory, If site servive can't parsed by SDC tosca parser, UUI will parse this default csar and get the input parameter
 a) Make an available csar file for CCVPN use case.
 b) Replace uuid of available files with what existing in SDC.
 c) Put available csar files in UUI local path (/home/uui).